kilianmandon/alphafold-decoded/lessons/tensor_introduction.md

 - If one value in the input is significantly larger than the others (say larger by ~6), the result will be close a one-hot vector where only this entry is 1 and the others are 0, since the exponential function boosts large values overproportionally strong
 - In comparison to a 'hard' max function that sets the largest value to 1 and all others to 0, it distributes the mass more smoothly if the large values are close to each other.

-Even though the softmax function is no reduction, it needs a specified dimension, as it is a vector to vector calculation.
+Even though the softmax function is no reduction, it needs a specified dimension, as it is a vector-to-vector calculation.
 Along the specified dimension, it will create values that sum up to one.
 Along the other dimensions, it doesn't have this property.

 Another similar case where you need to think about axes is when concatenating or stacking tensors.
 Let's say you have three 4-element tensors `u`, `v`, and `w`.
 You can use `torch.stack` to stack them to a matrix.
 If you stack them as `torch.stack((u, v, w), dim=0)`, you will get a 3x4 matrix where the vectors are the individual rows.
 If you use `torch.stack((u, v, w), dim=1)` or `torch.stack((u, v, w), dim=-1)`, you will get a 4x3 matrix with the vectors as the individual column.
 The position of the newly introduced dimension 3 is given by `dim`.
 For `torch.stack`, all tensors to be stacked need to have the same shape, so that the resulting tensor has block form.
 The similar `torch.cat` doesn't introduce a new dimension but glues the tensors together along an existing dimension.
 We've mentioned before, when we extracted the 3x3 matrix `R` and the translation vector `t` from the 4x4 tensor `T`, that it is beneficial to extract `t` with slicing so that it has shape (3, 1) instead of (3,).
 This is practical here: If we wanted to concatenate `R` and `t` again, we can do so using `torch.cat((R, t), dim=-1)` since they have the same number of dimensions.